 Anne received her law degree magna cum laude from the University of Michigan Law School, where she was inducted into the Order of the Coif and received the Darrow Scholarship, a full merit scholarship.
 At Michigan Law, Anne was a contributing editor of the Michigan Law Review, a student attorney in the human trafficking clinic, the Judges Chair of the Henry M. Campbell Moot Court Competition Board, and a research assistant to Professors Nina Mendelson and Julian Mortenson.
 During law school, Anne also served as a student representative on the Educational Environment Committee, and was treasurer of the Black Law Students Association.

-Prior to law school, Anne worked as a housing manager at Girls Educational and Mentoring Services, which provides transitional independent living services for survivors of human trafficking.
+Prior to law school, Anne worked as a housing manager at Girls Educational and Mentoring Services, overseeing operation of a program which provides transitional independent living services for survivors of domestic and international human trafficking and sexual exploitation.
 She also worked as a judicial intern for Judge Pamela K. Chen of the U.S. District Court for the Eastern District of New York.
 Anne received her B.A. from Georgetown University.